a5482pick/Java-Chrome-App-Native-Messaging/README.md

 It operates as a straight-forward substitute for the file native-messaging-example-host in the Google Chrome [native messaging host example] (https://chromium.googlesource.com/chromium/src/+/master/chrome/common/extensions/docs/examples/api/nativeMessaging/host/).

 To use the source code, give the 'output.txt' file a path of your choice in the .java code, create Nmeh.jar using e.g. NetBeans, and point to this jar file from com.google.chrome.example.echo.json.
 (This JSON file needs to be in your NativeMessagingHosts directory.
-For example, mine is in ~/.config/google-chrome/NativeMessagingHosts.)
+For example, mine is in ~/.config/google-chrome/NativeMessagingHosts.
+(See repository Python-Chrome-App-Native-Messaging for the required files and further details).
 Ensure all files have suitable permissions.